vincenzomos/reactiveSpringWorkshop/Readme.md

 ### Practicing with Flux and Mono
  In the project reactivespring there is a package [nl.sogeti.reactivespring.basics].
 In here are a couple of classes prefixed with Part<number>... can be found.
  All these are some practice classes to implement some constructs for Monos and Fluxes.
-In here you'll also find some exampels wher Stepverifier is used.
+In here you'll also find some examples where Stepverifier is used.
 StepVerifier is a nice convenience class that makes it possible to verify how the stream you produce will behave.
 I made a selection of practices from the following source [https://github.com/reactor/lite-rx-api-hands-on.git])

 ### A reactive restservice